Engelberg/instaparse/README.md

 ### No Grammar Left Behind

 One of the things that really sets instaparse apart from other Clojure parser generators is that it can handle any context-free grammar.
 For example, some parsers only accept LL(1) grammars, others accept LALR grammars.
-Many of the libraries use a recursive-descent strategy that fail for left-recursive grammars.
+Many of the libraries use a recursive-descent strategy that fails for left-recursive grammars.
 If you are willing to learn the esoteric restrictions posed by the library, it is usually possible to rework your grammar to fit that mold.
 But instaparse lets you write your grammar in whatever way is most natural.

 #### Right recursion